 Michigan’s COVID Emergency Rental Assistance (CERA) program can help renters pay past due rent and utilities.

-Tenants can apply for for up to 12 months of rental assistance, and up to 3 months of future rent payments.
+Tenants can apply for for up to 18 months of back and future rent payments.

 A $300 stipend is also available for internet payments.

 The Michigan State Housing Development Authority (MSHDA) will administer the CERA Program through local nonprofit agencies.
 If you live in Detroit, Highland Park, or Hamtramck, you will apply through Wayne County Metropolitan Community Action Agency (Wayne Metro).

 In most cases, payment will be made directly to the landlord or utility provider.
 Funds can be paid directly to tenants when landlords are unwilling to participate.

 IF YOU ARE BEHIND ON RENT OR UTILITIES

 Call Wayne Metro at (866) 313-2520 or visit DetroitEvictionHelp.com to apply for rental assistance.

 If you received a summons from the court, be sure to attend your hearing.
 Tell the court that you are applying for rental assistance and the court will adjourn your hearing until the assistance is available.